Aquafina-water-bottle/jp-mining-note/docs/docs/runtimeoptions.md

 [runtime_opts.json5](https://github.com/Aquafina-water-bottle/jp-mining-note/blob/dev/data/runtime_opts.json5)
 file.
 (TODO not dev branch!)

-You can safely copy/paste anything there (outside of `overrides`) into your runtime options file.
+You can safely copy/paste anything there into your runtime options file.

 !!! warning
     This `json5` file is, strictly speaking, NOT an example configuration file.